floooh/floooh.github.io/_posts/2020-02-20-sokol-gfx-backend-tour-metal.md

 creates an Objective-C object, it is stored in that array, and its array index is returned.
 This index is then stored in C structs instead of the actual object reference.
-Only when methods must be invoked on the Objective-C object, the object 'looked up' in the global 'reference pool' through the stored array index.
+Only when methods must be invoked on the Objective-C object, the object is 'looked up' in the global 'reference pool' through the stored array index.

-This reference pool is also used to control the lifetime of the Objective-C object.
+This reference pool is also used to control the lifetime of all Objective-C objects.
 As long as the object is registered in the pool it will be pinned into memory from ARC's point of view, and in addition, this also allows to use 'unretained' Metal command buffers which avoid any reference counting overhead during rendering (which can be quite significant).